wherobots/wherobots-python-dbapi/README.md

     Consider multi-session for potential cost savings, but be mindful of performance impacts from shared resources.
 You might need to adjust cluster size if slowdowns occur, which could affect overall cost.
+* `force_new`: passing `force_new=True` forces Wherobots Cloud to create
+    and start a new SQL Session runtime for this connection instead of attempting to reuse an existing, available one.
+Note that this can severely impact the delay in obtaining a connection to your runtime.
 * `shutdown_after_inactive_seconds`: how long the runtime waits and stays running after all clients have disconnected.
 This delay gives an opportunity for clients to reconnect to a previously-established